Wild camping lets you see the outdoors in ways and at times that few others do

 • Insulating mid-layers – again depending on the temperatures- you may want to wear, or pack in your rucksack, extra layers such as fleeces or soft shell jackets.

-Waterproof Jacket – this is a must, especially in the UK when you never know when it will rain!
-I always take with me my fully waterproof Berghaus Men’s Maitland Gore-TEX Hiking Jacket – it’s good value for such a technical jacket and being made of Gore-TEX means it is completely waterproof.
+• Waterproof Jacket – this is a must, especially in the UK when you never know when it will rain!
+Unless the forecast is definitely no rain – I’ll take with me my fully waterproof Berghaus Men’s Maitland Gore-TEX Hiking Jacket – it’s good value for such a technical jacket and being made of Gore-TEX means it is completely waterproof.
 If looked after it will be a good investment.
 It comes in both men’s and women sizes.

 • Waterproof Over trousers – I also keep in my rucksack my waterproof over-trousers and the Berghaus Paclite GORE-tex trousers that I use are fully waterproof to keep you completely dry and pack away in a handy little stuff sack no bigger than a can of pop!

-• Thermals – Depending on the weather – I take thermals too to sleep in – long-johns and a top, again better to be too warm and take them off than too cold
+• Thermals – I take thermals too to sleep in – long-johns and a top, again better to be too warm and take them off than too cold and they don’t take up much room

 • Spare socks – it’s nice to put fresh ones on in the morning